 Launch Terminal and enter the following command:

 Note: The dependencies are established with their default configurations.
-This might also or won’t paintings along with your environment’s unique installation.
-Additional configuration can be essential earlier than area bills can be authenticated.
+This might also or won’t work with your environment’s unique installation.
+Additional configuration can be essential before area bills can be authenticated.

 realm list

-Alternatively, you could usually take a look at the homes of the pc object in Active Directory Users and Computers snap-in to verify that it turned into each created and has the proper trust dating installed between host and AD.
+Alternatively, you could usually look at the homes of the pc object in Active Directory Users and Computers snap-in to verify that it turned into each created and has the proper trust dating installed between the host and AD.